Grounding Gaps in Language Model Generations: Introduction

 \section{Introduction}

 In dialogue, \textbf{common ground} refers to the mutual knowledge, beliefs, and assumptions shared by participants in a conversation.
 This shared understanding is essential for effective communication, as it underpins the ability of individuals to interpret, predict, and respond to each other's statements and actions accurately~\cite{clark1996using}.
-Through each conversational turn, individuals carefully collaborate to build common ground, preventing potential misunderstandings~\cite{clark1989contributing}.
-In domains like teaching or emotional support, carefully constructing common ground is especially critical---humans \textit{clarify} meaning or posit information-seeking \textit{followup} questions.
+Through each conversational turn, individuals collaborate to build common ground, preventing potential misunderstandings~\cite{clark1989contributing}.
+Humans therefore rely on dialogue acts like \textit{clarifying} meaning or posing information-seeking \textit{followup} questions.
 When individuals fail to ground, they often proactively repair misunderstandings.

-Failing to construct common ground can be at best misleading and at worst harmful.
-Consider mental-health support: if there's any indication of risk to a client or others (e.g., suicidal ideation or intentions of self-harm), a healthcare professional should ask clarifying questions to assess risk and determine the necessary steps to ensure safety.
-Failure to do so has immediate and harmful consequences---such as unnecessary hospitalization---which can traumatize a client and place an unjustified financial burden~\cite{strumwasser1991appropriateness}.
-In domains like education, ineffective grounding might result in misunderstanding a student, resulting in irrelevant or incorrect feedback~\cite{graesser1995collaborative}.
+Failing to construct common ground in human-human conversation can be at best misleading and at worst harmful.
+Consider mental-health support: if there's any indication of risk to a client (e.g., suicidal ideation or intentions of self-harm), a healthcare professional will ask clarifying questions to assess risk.
+Failure to do so has harmful consequences (unnecessary hospitalization) which can traumatize a client and place an unjustified financial burden~\cite{strumwasser1991appropriateness}.
+In domains like education, ineffective grounding might result in misunderstanding a student, resulting in irrelevant feedback~\cite{graesser1995collaborative}.

 From an NLP perspective, establishing and leveraging common ground is a complex challenge: dialogue agents must recognize and utilize implicit aspects of human communication.
 Recent chat-based large language models (LLMs), however, are designed explicitly for following instructions.
-While humans carefully construct common ground, these current models are trained to directly act on commands specified by end-users~\cite{ouyang2022training}.
-We hypothesize that this instruction-following paradigm---a combination of supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) on instruction data---might lead them to avoid conversational grounding.
+While humans carefully construct common ground, LLMs are trained to directly act on commands specified by end-users~\cite{ouyang2022training}.
+We hypothesize that the instruction-following paradigm---a combination of supervised fine-tuning (SFT) and preference optimization (PO through RLHF, for example)---might result in discrepancies between how humans actually ground in dialogue, and how LLMs generate text similar to human grounding.
+We call this discrepancy the \textbf{grounding gap}.